iq-coryp/documentation-testing/pages/api/classification-tree.md

 ### Classification

-**Classifications** are used to group {{products}} together by similar features.
+**Classifications** are used to group {{Products}} together by similar features.

+A Product can only have a single Classification.

-For example, a Samsung Galaxy S6 Edge, HTC One M9 and iPhone 5C might all have a Classification of "Smartphones":
+For example, a Samsung Galaxy S6 Edge, HTC One M9 and iPhone 5C might all have a Classification of Smartphones".

 | Name | Data Type | Description | Example |
 |:-----|:----------|:------------|:--------|